numpy/numpy/doc/neps/nep-0054-simd-cpp-highway.rst

 Supported and missing intrinsics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Some specific intrinsics that NumPy needs may be missing from Highway, e.g.:
+Some specific intrinsics that NumPy needs may be missing from Highway.

-- Supporting partial operations on both contiguous and non-contiguous memory
-  access, with both single and pair offsets.
-Pair offsets is crucial for
-  complex kernels that require 64-bit/32-bit stride alignment.
-Identified
-  intrinsics related to this:

-  - Highway's ``LoadInterleaved2`` would have to be extended with ``*Till``
-    support (only load partial vectors) - that seems doable.
-  - ``Loadn``/``LoadnPair`` can mostly be implemented on top of ``Gather*``,
-    with some specializations.

-- ``Lookup128``: the main purpose of this intrinsic is to provide a mapping to
-  the ``_mm512_permutex2var_*`` functions, so it performs 32/bit elements on
-  32-bit data types and 16 elements on 64-bit datatypes; it was need during the
-  replacement of intel SVML with universal intrinsics.

 On the other hand, Highway has more instructions that NumPy's universal
 intrinsics, so it's possible that some future needs for NumPy kernels may